Statewide mask mandate for Pennsylvania schools takes effect | Times Leader

 “School officials who fail to adhere to the order could lose the protection of sovereign immunity and may personally face lawsuits from those who may be affected by any official’s attempt to ignore the order,” said Mark O’Neill, a Department of Health spokesperson.

 Gov. Tom Wolf changed his stance on masking — that local school officials should decide — amid a surge in coronavirus cases, hospitalizations and deaths driven by the highly contagious delta variant.
-The Democratic governor said last week that a universal, statewide order was necessary after most of Pennsylvania’s 500 school districts did not impose their own mask mandates.
+The Democratic governor that a universal, statewide was necessary after most of Pennsylvania’s 500 school districts did not impose their own mask mandates.

 House Republicans, who panned the statewide mandate, said Tuesday they would come back into session a week earlier than scheduled to take up mask legislation.